surbhiijain/good-eats/README.md

 **Required Must-have Stories**

-* User can register a new account
+[x] User can register a new account
-* User can log in
+[x] User can log in
-* User can search for and follow friends
+[x] User can search for and follow friends
-* User can check in to a restaurant
+[x] User can check in to a restaurant
-* Users can view a list of places their friends have checked in at both in a table view and map view, filtered by distance
+[x] Users can view a list of places their friends have checked in at both in a table view and map view [x] Users can upload an image of what they ordered and rate the food

 **Optional Nice-to-have Stories**

-* Users can upload an image of what they ordered and rate the food
-* Users can click to get directions to a restaurant
-* Users can filter and sort the list of restarants by rating, distance, frequency of vists, etc.
+[x] Users can filter and sort the list of restarants by rating, distance, frequency of vists, etc.
-* Users can star restaurants and view them in a seprate tab
-* Users can receive a custom generated "food tour" of the day based on friends' recommendations and distances
-* Users can receive recommendations periodically based on the types of food they generally enjoy as well as where friends who have similar tastes to them have enjoyed
+[x] Users receive a recommendation of where to go based on their past orders and a couple of survey questions [x] Users can search for restaurants near them and select the correct one [x] Users can select the dish name out of an autocompleted list of previous dishes people have posted at that restaurant [ ] Users can click to get directions to a restaurant [ ] Users can star restaurants and view them in a separate tab [ ] Users can receive a custom generated "food tour" of the day based on friends' recommendations and distances [ ] Users can receive recommendations periodically based on the types of food they generally enjoy as well as where friends who have similar tastes to them have enjoyed
-* Users can see how similar their tastes are to their friends
+[ ] Users can see how similar their tastes are to their friends

 ### 2. Screen Archetypes